Slideshow image

 Triumph (5:41-6:6)

-"The apostles left the Sanhedrin [the Jewish ruling council], rejoicing because they had been counted worthy of suffering disgrace for the Name.
-Day after day, in the temple courts and from house to house, they never stopped teaching and proclaiming the good news that Jesus is the Christ" (Act 5:41-42).
+The apostles left the Sanhedrin [the Jewish ruling council], rejoicing because they had been counted worthy of suffering disgrace for the Name.
+Day after day, in the temple courts and from house to house, they never stopped teaching and proclaiming the good news that Jesus is the Christ.

 The final sentence of Acts should grab our attention.

-Let me repeat how it ends: “For two whole years Paul stayed there in his own rented house and welcomed all who came to see him.
-Boldly and without hindrance he preached the kingdom of God and taught about the Lord Jesus Christ.”
+For two whole years Paul stayed there in his own rented house and welcomed all who came to see him.
+Boldly and without hindrance he preached the kingdom of God and taught about the Lord Jesus Christ.

-The ‘story’ is definitely not at an end – it had only just begun.
+The ‘Story’ is definitely not at an end—it had only just begun.

-How does the ‘story’ of Acts continue in your life?
+How does the ‘Story’ of Acts continue in your life?
 Here are a few ideas.

 • Pay attention to what God is doing around you.
 He may be doing different things now than he did in the past.

-• Is your lifestyle or your vision limiting God – or more appropriately, are they limiting your blessing?
+• Ask yourself: “Is my lifestyle or my vision limiting God—or more appropriately, are they limiting my blessing?”
 Make the necessary adjustments to align yourself with God’s heart.

 Photo Credit: Geoff Trotter via Compfight cc